-According to the Water Street Chroncile, The Princeton Gardener, selling antiques, garden tools and toys, filled the space in 2004.
+According to the Water Street Chroncile, The Princeton Gardener, selling antiques, garden tools and toys, filled the space at 524 West Water in 2004.

 And, according to the City of Princeton Historical Walking Tour, the building was home to The Green Willow, featuring nature inspired gifts, organic products and garden accessories, in 2007 and Kate’s Closet Boutique, a consignment and resale store, in 2012.
 No information is provided regarding the owners.

-(I have not verified the walking tour information, which has not been updated for some time.)
+I have not verified the walking tour information.

 Dover Street Collected Home (vintage home decor), which previously was located at 620 West Water, moved into the building in January 2021.